jw8u/mean-variance/README.md

 # Mean-variance analysis project

-Goal is to replicate some results via simulation and real world data; will finish project by late December.
+Goal is to replicate some results from a paper via simulation and real world data.

 ## Authors